torvalds/linux/Documentation/process/stable-api-nonsense.rst

 What to do
 ----------

-So, if you have a Linux kernel driver that is not in the main kernel tree, what are you, a developer, supposed to do?
+So, if you have a GNU/Linux kernel driver that is not in the main kernel tree, what are you, a developer, supposed to do?
 Releasing a binary driver for every different kernel version for every distribution is a nightmare, and trying to keep up with an ever changing kernel interface